TRecViT: A Recurrent Video Transformer: Experiments

 We use Kinetics400 for self-supervised pre-training from scratch and we report results on multiple downstream datasets and tasks by fine-tuning attention readout heads on top of frozen representations.
 We choose this setup, as opposed to fine-tuning end-to-end, as the performance in this case more clearly reflects the quality of the pre-trained representations.
 As mentioned in the previous section, we use a large masking ratio (0.90), which makes pre-training very efficient.
 We report the number of parameters for every model considered.
 Note that the number of parameters for \ssm\ is different from the one reported in the previous section due to the addition of the readout heads.

 \textbf{Video classification:} We report video classification accuracy as downstream task using attention readout heads on SSv2 and Kinetics400.
-We compare the performance against VideoMAE-L~\cite{tong2022videomae} in Table~\ref{tab:selfsup}.
+We compare the performance against VideoMAE-L~\citep{tong2022videomae} in Table~\ref{tab:selfsup}.
 Our model obtains slightly better performance on both datasets compared to this strong baseline, despite having almost 3$\times$ less parameters.

 \textbf{Point tracking:} To demonstrate that our model can handle dense(r) tasks as well, we evaluate the same frozen MAE representations for the point tracking task.
-We use the recurrent architecture in MooG~\cite{steenkiste2024moving} as a readout due to its simplicity.
-MooG uses light cross-attention layers to process the embeddings of each frame in order, and the readout state is carried over through time.
-We finetune the MooG readout head using MOVi-E dataset~\cite{movie} as done in popular point tracking works~\cite{DoerschYVG0ACZ23}.
-We evaluate these fine-tuned representations on two datasets: Perception Test~\citep{patraucean2023perception} and DAVIS dataset~\cite{davis2017} with point tracks extracted in~\cite{doersch2022tapvid}.
-We report average Jaccard metric~\cite{doersch2022tapvid} for \ssm\ compared with MooG and VideoMAE; see Table~\ref{tab:pt}. \ssm\ obtains better performance on both datasets compared to baselines, which reinforces the observation that our proposed model has strong motion modelling capabilities.
-We include qualitative results for this task in Figure~\ref{fig:tracking}.
-We can observe that the results are visibly better compared to VideoMAE.
-More visualisations are included in the supplementary material.
+We use the recurrent architecture in MooG~\citep{steenkiste2024moving} as a readout head due to its simplicity.
+MooG uses light cross-attention layers to process the embeddings of each frame in order, and the readout state is carried over time.
+We finetune the readout head using MOVi-E dataset~\citep{movie} as done in popular point tracking works~\citep{DoerschYVG0ACZ23}.
+We evaluate these fine-tuned representations on two datasets: Perception Test~\citep{patraucean2023perception} and DAVIS dataset~\citep{davis2017} with point tracks extracted in~\citep{doersch2022tapvid}.
+We report average Jaccard metric, i.e. the percentage of predicted points that fall within a certain threshold from the ground truth points~\citep{doersch2022tapvid}, for \ssm\ compared with MooG and VideoMAE; see Table~\ref{tab:pt}. \ssm\ obtains better performance on both datasets compared to baselines, which reinforces the observation that our proposed model has strong motion modelling capabilities.
+We include qualitative results for this task in the appendix.